Pbgopinadh/Terraform/README.md

 Another thing is it is better to declare empty for the S3 backend and then provide the parameters as -backend-config so that we can have multi-environment creation control and code can be DRY.

+## Terraform commands only consider .tf files in the current directory and dont consider from subdirectories unless they are mentioned in modules.